Counties 3 Yorkshire

 Counties 3 Yorkshire, previously known as Yorkshire 3, is an English rugby union league at the ninth tier of the domestic competition.
 Club rugby in Yorkshire operates without promotion play-offs meaning that the top two teams are automatically promoted to Counties 2 Yorkshire and the bottom two teams are relegated to Counties 4 Yorkshire.
 Each season a team from Counties 3 Yorkshire or Counties 4 Yorkshire may be picked to take part in the RFU Junior Vase - a national competition for clubs at levels 9–12.

+Participating clubs 2026-27

+Ahead of the new season a decision was taken to introduce 2XVs into the league(s) and to split the clubs out into A (North & East) and B (South & West) divisions.

+A Division

+Departing were Leeds Corinthians and Wheatley Hills, both promoted to Counties 2 Yorkshire B, while Thornensians were relegated to Counties 4 Yorkshire C.

+Wensleydale II were initially placed in the league but were reallocated to Counties 4 Yorkshire A before the season started.